 Modern metals or sophisticated shapes are a fun way to bring a fresh look to a small living room.
 We love the mix of stainless steel, gold and brass in this living room, along with a patterned rug and accent chair.
 Lean photo frames against the wall for an ultra-modern look.

 In general, a large furniture item or anchor piece should take up no more than two-thirds of the wall behind it.
-Loveseats are a smart small living room option (bonus if they double as a sleeper, like the Allston sleeper below).
-You can see additional items and decor follow this same recommendation: the rug extends just past the sofa, while the end table is about one-third the size of the sofa; the wall shelves are parallel with the height of the floor lamp, both of which are two-thirds the height of the wall.
+Loveseats are a smart small living room option.
+You can see additional items and decor follow this same recommendation: the rug extends just past the sofa, the tables cover about two-thirds the length of the sofa; the wall art and lamp are both about two-thirds the height of the wall.
 Together, these items create a beautiful balance of scale.